 What is a financial model?
 What is the difference between a financial model and the spreadsheet solutions you create to answer financial questions or solve financial problems?
-A simple, practical answer is that a financial model is designed to represent in mathematical terms the relationships among the variables of a financial problem so that it can be used to answer “what if” questions or make projections.
+It was said that a financial model is designed to represent in mathematical terms the relationships among the variables of a financial problem so that it can be used to answer “what if” questions or make projections.
+However, it simpler terms, a financial model is designed to represent in mathematical terms the relationships between the determining factors influencing the financial performance of a business.
 Some of the spreadsheet solutions that people create capture some of these relationships as well and, therefore, can answer “what if” questions to some extent.

 In creating financial models, you always have to keep in mind that you want to capture as many of the mutually beneficial relationship among the variables of the model as possible.
 In addition, you want to structure your models in such a way that it is easy to ask “what if” questions, that is, change the values of the independent variables or what you know as the inputs (external variables) and observe how they affect the values of the key dependent variables or what we call as the outputs or results of the calculations.